Catastrophic truck accidents - how to pick a lawyer

 6. INSPECT THE LAWYER'S WEB SITE - It should tell you what type of cases the lawyer's firm handles.
 Some law firms advertise that they handle trucking cases, but they doe not show any depth in that area.
 In the old Texas phrase, some of them are "all hat and no cattle."
 Do they have an extensive trucking site or is it more focused on car wrecks or general personal injury matters?
 Does the lawyer have a blog, and if so in what area of the law?

 Ken Shigley has served as chair of the Southeastern Motor Carrier Litigation Institute, co-sponsored by the Georgia, Alabama, Tennessee and North Carolina Trial Lawyers Associations.
 He is on the National Advisory Board for the Association of Interstate Trucking Lawyers of America, and is actively involved in the Interstate Trucking Litigation Group of the American Association for Justice.
 A member of the Million Dollar Advocates, he has successfully tried trucking accident cases to multimillion dollar verdict.
-He has lectured on trucking litigation topics at continuing legal education programs both at home in Georgia and in Nashville, New Orleans and St. Louis, and is scheduled to do so in Chicago this fall.
-A Certified Civil Trial Advocate of the National Board of Trial Advocacy, he is also a Master of the Lamar Inn of Court at Emory Law School, a faculty member for ten years at the Emory University Law School Trial Techniques Program, and was recently elected Secretary of the 39,000 member State Bar of Georgia.
+He has lectured on trucking litigation topics at continuing legal education programs both at home in Georgia and in Nashville, New Orleans and St. Louis, and is scheduled to do so in the future.
+A Certified Civil Trial Advocate of the National Board of Trial Advocacy, he is also a Master of the Lamar Inn of Court at Emory Law School, a faculty member for ten years at the Emory University Law School Trial Techniques Program, and Past President of the State Bar of Georgia